OpenShift Routing - Traffic is not distributed between pods

 omc get pod -l $SELECTOR_LABEL -o wide

-• As reported by the customer, even if the above checks were successfull, we should still expect to see traffic logs (for example, GET requests) only in the logs of one of the two Pods.
-Let’s verify by checking all Pods logs.
+• If the above checks are successfull, we would expect to see traffic in the logs (for example, GET requests) only in one of the two Pods.

 Click to show some commands if you need a hint